-- Marketing Use Case: Marketing use cases indicate the intent for which data will be exported to the destination.
-You can select from Adobe-defined marketing use cases or you can create your own marketing use case.
-To read more about Adobe marketing use cases, visit their Data Governance in Adobe Experience Platform documentation.
+- Marketing use case: Marketing use cases indicate the intent for which data will be exported to the destination.
+You can select from Adobe-defined marketing use cases or create your own marketing use case.
+To read more about Adobe marketing use cases, visit Data governance in Adobe Experience Platform.

 Step 4: Create destination

-Lastly, click Create destination.
+Click Create destination.
 Your destination has now been created.
-You can click Save & Exit if you want to activate segments later, or you can select Next to continue the workflow and select segments to Activate.
+You can click Save & Exit to activate segments later or Next to continue the workflow and select segments to activate.

 Step 5: Activate segments

-Listed below are the general steps required to activate a segment.
-For thorough guidance on Adobe segments and the segment activation workflow, visit their Segment Documentation.
+The following list highlights the general steps required to activate a segment.
+For thorough guidance on Adobe segments and the segment activation workflow, visit Adobe.